fowlerk/ESP8266-Color-Weather-Station-v8/README.md

 (*** Update 12/23/16 ***) New version available with significant additions to support display of weather alerts.
 An indicator is displayed in a "panel" to the left of the date/time on the display if any active alerts exist for your selected Weather Underground city / PWS.
 These alerts are described in detail on the Weather Underground site, and are invoked with the "/alerts" API call.
 Note that these are only generally supported in the US and EU (through Meteoalarm) through this API.

 The color of the indicator is set based on the severity of the alert (red for warning-level; yellow for watch-level; and cyan for general advisories / special weather statements).
 In addition to the indicator panel, specific panels are displayed for each active alert, including start and expiration date/time, and details of the text of each alert (up to 512 characters, the current restriction of the JSON parsing library).
+The indicator panel will show up to 6 concurrent alerts / advisories.

 For Meteoalarm (EU), an attribution panel is also displayed as required for the use of these alarms in the terms of use.